 - Pale gums

 As you can see, water is an important part of your puppy’s good health (and sleeping well through the night).
 Remember to supply him with an adequate supply of fresh water every day and take notice of his health frequently.
-By teaching him good water etiquette while he’s young and closely monitoring his activity, you’ll be rewarded with a healthy, active pup and a lifetime of companionship.
+Just as sleep training your puppy is beneficial for his overall well-being in the long run, so does teaching him good water etiquette while he’s young.
+Closely monitor his activity, and you’ll be rewarded with a healthy, active pup and a lifetime of companionship.